 Before modern dental science existed in the USA, people still had problems with their teeth.
 Oftentimes, though, there wasn’t anything approaching an actual dentist nearby.
-In the early 1800’s there wasn’t even a specific dental profession, and licensing hadn’t been invented yet.
+In the early 1800s, there wasn’t even a specific dental profession, and licensing hadn’t been invented yet.

 So, what did people do about their teeth when they had a problem?
 For starters, many people only sought help if they had a toothache.
 Extractions were also really common.
 Because dentists didn’t really exist yet, the job fell to those who had the appropriate tools – blacksmiths and barbers.

-Of course, as time went on and the dental profession truly began, actual dentists became irritated at barbers and others who continued to practice without serious training.
-Thanks to their input, we now have full licensing requirements, meaning you can’t go to your village blacksmith to get your tooth pulled.
+Of course, as time went on and the dental profession truly began, actual dentists became irritated at barber surgeons and others who continued to practice without serious training.
+Thanks to their input, we now have full licensing requirements, meaning you can’t go to your village blacksmith or medieval barber to get your tooth pulled.
 We think this was a good idea.

 Unfortunately, even after barber dentists and blacksmith dentists were gone, people were still performing dentistry without a license.
 In the early 1900s, New York was home to over 5000 unlicensed dentists.
 Many patients died of infections or abscesses from the lack of sanitation.

 Today, in India, street dentistry is very common and usually, a family learned trade although it is illegal.
 Many unlicensed dentists work on the streets and charge as little as 125 rupees for a dental bridge which is normally about 10,000 rupees with a licensed dentist.
 Seeing illegal street dentists might save you money but also comes with a huge risk.